 On the other hand, if you are making a website in the healthcare niche and thinking to store e-PHI data then it is recommended that you make it HIPAA compliant from the very beginning.
 The whole focus while building a HIPAA compliant WordPress website, should be on how you can secure that e-PHI data and keep it private.

-Below are the e-PHI data that you need to keep safe after acquiring it.
+E-PHI data that you need to keep safe for protection

 - Telephone Number